jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 <iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fravereviewz%2Fvideos%2F637945146556505%2F&show_text=0&width=560" width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

-**RR: It’s been described as a “film score for a film that doesn't exist” and the track list sounds like cues for movie scenes.
+**RR: It’s been described as a “film score for a film that doesn't exist” and the tracklist sounds like cues for movie scenes.
 Did you envisage a storyline to accompany it?**

 Tim: Yes completely.
 Although it was more a loose idea and story arc with characters involved.
 This was how I was able to piece together the tracks and know where to progress the album in its direction.
 I was seeing this story sort of unfold in my mind whilst writing the tracks, sort of then leading onto the next track or cue to a scene.
 <br><br>